ingamartinez/game-challenge/README.md

 ```
 (2-3)mod5=4` y `(2-4)mod5=3
 ```
-This gives us another pattern and that is that when the result gives an even number you win and when it gives an odd number you lose.
+This gives us another pattern: when the result is an even number you win and when it is an odd number you lose.

 Since there is no arithmetic modulus function in PHP, it would be represented as follows:
 ```
 (human_option - computer_option + total_options) % total_options
 ```
-In this way, it will always give us how many positions there are, even if we take [SCISSORS] vs [SPOCK] which would be:
+In this way, the formula will give us how many positions there are, even if we take [SCISSORS] vs [SPOCK] `[0-4]` which would be:
 ```
 (0-4+5)%5 = 1 // [SPOCK] smashes [SCISSORS]
 ```